Amatosh/alx-low_level_programming/0x00-hello_world/README.md

-Here we begin learning C programming language.
+This is my first time learning and programming in c